 Many users report sudden disconnections, blocked SIMs, or signal drops when using R-SIM. iOS updates often break it completely.
 Also, in many countries, such unlocking methods are slowly becoming illegal or unsupported.

-On the other hand, eSIM is the future.
+On the other hand, eSIM is the future. eSIM is a digital sim card, unlike traditional sim cards that require physical insertion.
 You don’t need to insert anything.
 No tray, no extra chips.
 Just scan a QR and get going.
 It works with modern iPhones, Androids, tablets, and even wearables.
 You can switch plans anytime, download profiles on the go, and enjoy better global coverage.

 So, if you’re choosing between the two: R-SIM feels like an old trick. eSIM feels like a real solution.
 For clean network access, better travel support, and peace of mind — eSIM wins every time.